Vexx: Creation and character design

 Development of Vexx began in late 1999 by Acclaim Studios Austin, with the studio wanting to create a mascot platformer for the then-next generation consoles.
 The development team was led by creative director David Dienstbier and designer Thomas Coles and varied in size, ranging from around 22-40 people who had worked on some of Iguana's previous titles, such as Turok: Dinosaur Hunter.
 Coles cited several platform games as inspiration for the game, specifically Super Mario 64 and Banjo-Kazooie.

-The game was initially titled Clip and Mischief, and starred a rodent-like creature named "Clip", who had a small, reptilian sidekick named "Mischief".
+The game was initially titled Clip and Mischief, and starred a rodent-like creature named Clip, who had a small, reptilian sidekick named Mischief.
 This idea was shelved when the development team thought the concept was too similar to Jak and Daxter.
-In order to differentiate the game, several gameplay mechanics were changed about halfway through development, primarily the focus on one main playable character.
-The development team renamed the main character "Jinx" based on his bad luck and his knack for getting into terrible situations, but faced legal issues with the name.
-The character was renamed "Vexx" out of the notion that he would try to turn his bad luck onto his enemies.
+To differentiate the game, several gameplay mechanics were changed about halfway through development, primarily the focus on one main playable character.
+The development team renamed the main character Jinx based on his bad luck and his knack for getting into terrible situations, but faced legal issues with the name.
+The character was renamed Vexx out of the notion that he would try to turn his bad luck onto his enemies.

 Vexx's design changed several times during development.
 Designers initially submitted ideas for a character that Acclaim would be proud to have as their own brand mascot.
 The development team soon came to the conclusion that the character should be designed around the gameplay mechanics, and not the other way around.
 As Coles explained, "Mario is not a great character because he's Mario and he's designed out of nowhere.
 He's Mario because of the games he's been in and people have grown to love him."
 After creating the core gameplay mechanics, Acclaim did focus testing and worked on finalizing the design, taking inspiration from many sources.
-Vexx's gauntlets, for example, were inspired by a character's gloves from the comic book series Battle Chasers, and the team found them perfect for applying effects to give them the moveset they wanted.
-Though the development team tried to create a focused story for the game, they intentionally left Vexx's backstory open-ended so as to allow players to more freely identify with the character as an everyman hero.
+Vexx's gauntlets, for example, were inspired by a character's gloves from the comic Battle Chasers, and the team found them perfect for applying effects to give them the moveset they wanted.
+Though the development team tried to create a focused story for the game, they left Vexx's backstory open-ended to allow players to more freely identify with the character as an everyman hero.